Heydon/readabilityCheckerCLI/README.md

 * **Flesch Reading Ease** score (out of 100; higher means more readable)
 * Notes about the score
-* A list of the longer words (more than three syllables)
+* A list of the longer words (more than 4 syllables)
+* A list of the longer sentences (more than 30 words)

 ## Install